Ze1598/JS_stuff/README.md

 * (july 2nd 2019) Updated with stuff I've done since the previous update

+* (nov.
+18th 2019) Updated with a NodeJS pagination tutorial and an Angular project about creating modal components which was used for a Medium article

 ### External references:

 * Colored Grid demo: https://codepen.io/ze1598/full/EBKWwO